mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/dataset_info.md

 ---

 ### 2.4 Social Media Sentiment
-- **Source:** Twitter API
+- **Source:** Reddit API
-- **Format:** JSON/CSV (after processing)
+- **Format:** CSV (after processing)
 - **Description:**
-  - Captures public sentiment regarding players through tweets and social media mentions.
+  - Captures public sentiment regarding players through Reddit discussions and posts.
   - Sentiment analysis performed to categorize mentions as positive, negative, or neutral.
 - **Usage in Project:**
   - Generates sentiment-related features for each player, such as `average_sentiment_score` or `volume_of_mentions`.
   - Adds a social factor influencing transfer market perception and potential value.